-Houston's Wedding Queen Takes on the Coronavirus by Making Bridal Even More Personal | PaperCity Magazine
+Houston's Wedding Queen Tackles Coronavirus Concerns by Making Bridal Even More Personal | PaperCity Magazine

 Casa de Novia bridal gowns

-While it seems that everyone is running to get his or her hair done and perhaps have nails worked on, we. among others, feel a bit squeamish about returning to our old hit-the-road-with-abandon lifestyle.
-We are still working jigsaw puzzles, cooking dinner and yearning for a safer world.
+While it seems that everyone is running to get his or her hair or nails done, we, among others, feel a bit squeamish about returning to our old hit-the-road-with-abandon lifestyle.
+We are still working jigsaw puzzles, cooking dinner, and yearning for a safer world.

-Luvi Wheelock is one of Houston’s charming influencers who had spent these many weeks at home preparing to open her Casa de Novia bridal salon at its new location on Richmond.
-It was supposed to have opened on April 1, but that did not happen.
-Now with relaxed quarantine rules, she is receiving customers on an appointment-only basis and with loads of protocols in place including steaming each wedding gown for 30 minutes after it has been tried on.
+Luvi Wheelock is one of Houston’s charming influencers who had spent these many weeks at home preparing to open her Casa de Novia bridal salon at its new location on West Alabama.
+It was supposed to have opened on April 1, but that didn’t happen.
+Now with relaxed quarantine rules, she is receiving customers on an appointment-only basis and with loads of protocols in place, including steaming each wedding gown for 30 minutes after it has been tried on.

 In the meantime, husband Carlos Wheelock is working from home and keeping an eye on their two young daughters.
 We visited with Luvi before the store opening and share with you her quarantine notes for your inspiration.